Loss leader: Smartphones and mobile electronics

 Some consumer electronics stores use smartphones and other mobile electronics as loss leaders.
 The company makes less profit on smartphone or mobile devices, but it makes up for this through the sales of higher-profit accessories such as cases, headphones and power adapters.

 Home video game consoles

 Gaming consoles, such as the Xbox 360/PlayStation 3, Xbox One/PlayStation 4, or Xbox Series X/S/PlayStation 5, are often initially sold as loss leaders.
 This helps assert market share for the console, which enables the creation of a development ecosystem for games.
 The profit is then made on the sale of games and accessories over the system's lifetime.

 Printers

-Often, printers sell at or below cost, drawing a consumer in with tantalizing low prices.
-These manufacturers know the overwhelming majority of consumers will stick with genuine OEM ink cartridges rather than opting for less reliable remanufactured and compatible third-party products.
+Often, printers are sold at or below manufacturing cost, drawing consumers in through low prices.
+Manufacturers do so expecting the overwhelming majority of consumers to continue purchase OEM ink cartridges rather than opting for less reliable third-party products.
+Profit is then recovered through cartridge sales throughout the lifetime of the printer.